The Maple Ridge Museum is a community-focused museum that showcases the culture, artifacts and history of the

 The museum’s address is 22520 116th Avenue which is in Jim Hadgkiss Park close to the Fraser River in Maple Ridge.

-As of early 2022, opening hours at the museum are on Thursday to Sunday from 10:00 am until 4:00 pm.
+As of the early 2024, opening hours at the museum are on Thursday to Sunday from 10:00 am until 4:00 pm.
 Guided tours are usually offered at those times throughout the year, as well as by appointment, and more frequently in the summer.

 The Maple Ridge Museum houses both permanent and temporary collections.
 The permanent collection includes thousands of artifacts that have been donated by people in the community over the years.

 Exhibits featured all the time include displays about the history of the area, the Haney Brick & Tile Company, early settlers, the Katzie First Nation and other topics.
 There is also information about logging, farming and blacksmithing.

-The temporary gallery switches exhibits about twice a year.
+The temporary gallery switches exhibits about every six months.
 A recent exhibit was called the Sports Treasures of Maple Ridge.

 It’s a small museum, but a good one.
 On the main floor are display cases with various artifacts.
 Downstairs is a model train village.